seanjohnno/webcrawler/README.md

 * Use a buffer for fileOutputHandler so its not loading all bytes into memory
 * Add ability to use as command line utility as well as go lib
 * Concurrency
+* Pass parent + request around in handlers so they have access to all the info about the request

+### Reminder
+You're currently changing output handler to take http.Response so fileOutputHandler is the thing which will do the url rewriting (normal handlers may not want urls rewritten so it should happen in here)